Man Charged with Sexually Assaulting Residents at Watertown Nursing Home

-Posted By Michael Holzemer on October 16, 2013 in Nursing Homes and Elder Rights
+Posted by PKSD Law Firm on Oct 16, 2013 in Nursing Homes and Elder Rights

 Thomas Spiess, 64, was charged with two counts of fourth degree sexual assault, as well as two counts of intentionally subjecting an individual at risk to abuse.
 He faces up to two years in prison if convicted.